nds-org/cluster-backup/README.md

 etcdumper --file=17-04-29.2228/17-04-29.2228-etcd-backup.json restore ${ETCD_HOST}:${ETCD_PORT}
 ```

+NOTE: This is currently broken... we are investigating replacements for the `etcdumper` tool.

 # Gotchas
 * cron hates environment variables
 * although the scripts will retrieve a set of backup files, the "restore" process is completely manual to avoid mishaps